mattheworres/compare-hare/README.md

 ### Developing (order is important)

+1. Check `CompareHare.Api/appsettings.json` for connection details, ensure you create your MySQL container according to those specs, as such:
+`docker run --detach -p 3307:3306 --name mariadb-matt -e MARIADB_ROOT_PASSWORD=P@ssw0rd!  mariadb:latest` also, make sure to create 2 databases: `comparehare` and `comparehare-hangfire`.
+If running for the first time, run `dotnet ef database update` before running `dotnet run`

-1. `cd src/CompareHare.React` then run `yarn` to install dependencies.
+2. `cd src/CompareHare.React` then run `yarn` to install dependencies.

-2. Run `yarn start` to start the development server.
+3. Run `yarn start` to start the development server.
 It should automatically open the client in your browser when ready.

-3. Once the React app is up, you may then start the API, which both spins up the Web API server as well as the Hangfire background jobs, one of which (the offer loader job) will require a static resource that Webpack serves up for mocking purposes. (for now, in "production" it will scrape the legit URLs)
+4. Once the React app is up, you may then start the API, which both spins up the Web API server as well as the Hangfire background jobs, one of which (the offer loader job) will require a static resource that Webpack serves up for mocking purposes. (for now, in "production" it will scrape the legit URLs)

-4. First, let's restore Nuget packages. **Open a new terminal tab** and `cd src` and then run `dotnet restore`
+5. First, let's restore Nuget packages. **Open a new terminal tab** and `cd src` and then run `dotnet restore`

-5. Now, lets run any migrations. `cd CompareHare.Api` then (making sure the specified MySQL database is running - locally, Docker image) `dotnet ef database update`
+6. Now, lets run any migrations. `cd CompareHare.Api` then (making sure the specified MySQL database is running - locally, Docker image) `dotnet ef database update`

-6. Finally, lets get this puppy running.
+7. Finally, lets get this puppy running.
 Stay in the `CompareHare.Api` folder, then run `dotnet run`

 ## Migrations
 I forgot how to do this, here's how: